Rickenbacker Instrument Buyback and Used Sales

 Rickenbacker Specialist

-Rickenbacker, the brand that launched the world's first electric guitar and developed the prototype for the magnetic pickup—an indispensable component of electric guitars—is an essential part of electric guitar history.
+Rickenbacker, which released the world’s first electric guitar and developed the prototype for the magnetic pickup—an indispensable component of electric guitars—is a brand that cannot be overlooked when discussing the history of the electric guitar.

-Furthermore, Rickenbacker possesses a high level of originality found nowhere else, with a sound and unique playing feel that only Rickenbacker could create.
+Furthermore, Rickenbacker is characterized by a high degree of originality found nowhere else, offering a sound and unique playing feel that can only be achieved with a Rickenbacker.

-We'll share the appeal of Rickenbacker, a brand that's distinctive in every aspect.
+We look forward to sharing with you the charm of Rickenbacker, a brand that is distinctive in every way.

 By: Oda

-Its sound and appearance, impossible to replicate with any other Bass, have been etched into music history alongside countless legendary performances.
+Its sound and appearance, which no other Bass can ever replicate, have been etched into music history alongside countless legendary performances.

-The design of the Rickenbacker Bass, unchanged since its initial release, is truly one-of-a-kind.
+The Rickenbacker Bass design, which has remained unchanged since its initial release, is truly one of a kind.

-It's the Bass every bassist dreams of owning at least once.
+It is a Bass that every bassist dreams of owning at least once.

 ・Model 360